Maryam-Haghani/TFBS/README.md

 ### Output
 Trained models and logs are saved in `<config.output_dir>/<split_config.name>/`

+`prediction_results.csv` will have prediction metrics for different seeds.

 ## 4. Prediction
 ### Description
 This script generates predictions from saved pre-trained models for a dataframe or a genome sequence.